Take the chapter quiz before and after you read this chapter.

 Case study 2

-An 18 month old child is seen at a local hospital.
+An 18-month-old child is seen at a local hospital.
 The child is very thin and wasted.
-Her weight falls well below the 3rd centile (also below 60% of the 50th centile).
+Her weight falls below the -3 line.
 There is no rash or oedema.
 She is pale and has thickening of her wrists and ankles.
 The mother was drunk when she brought the child to hospital.

 1. What is your diagnosis?

-Marasmus.
-The weight falls far below the 3rd centile (below 60% of the 50th centile).
+Marasmus as the weight falls far below the -3 line.
+This child would also be diagnosed as having severe acute malnutrition.
 The cause is almost certainly starvation and neglect.

 2. What should be the initial treatment?